jjavieralonso/explained/README.md

 ## Feedback and Contributions

 All constructive feedback and suggestions for improvement are welcome!
+If you have any bug, or you have an idea for a new freature, you could open an [issue](https://github.com/jjavieralonso/explained/issues) on the [GitHub repository](https://github.com/jjavieralonso/explained).
 Thank you!